shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ```

 So far it is the most minimalistic implementation.
-Now we are able to create an index in elasticsearch by running `./phing elasticsearch-index-create -D elasticsearc.index=category`.
+Now we are able to create an index in elasticsearch by running `./phing elasticsearch-index-create -D elasticsearch.index=category`.
 Also we can use `./phing elasticsearch-index-recreate` or `./phing elasticsearch-index-delete`.

 !!! note
-Command `./phing elasticsearch-index-create -D elasticsearc.index=category` will creates elasticsearch index only for out CategoryIndex.
+Command `./phing elasticsearch-index-create -D elasticsearch.index=category` (notice the parameter -D) create elasticsearch index only for our CategoryIndex.
-Using `./phing elasticsearch-index-create` (without `-D` flag) it will create elasticsearch indexes for all registered ones in your project (product, category, and so on).
+Using `./phing elasticsearch-index-create` (without `-D` flag) will create elasticsearch indexes for all registered ones in your project (product, category, and so on).

 ## Export data into elasticsearch

-Creating and deleting index is nice but it is not really useful.
+Creating and deleting the index is nice but alone it is not really useful.
-As a next step we will implement method `getTotalCount()` and `getExportDataForBatch()` to be able export data.
+As the next step we will implement method `getTotalCount()` and `getExportDataForBatch()` to be able to export data.

 We can use already existing method in `\Shopsys\FrameworkBundle\Model\Category\CategoryRepository::getTranslatedVisibleSubcategoriesByDomain()`.
-The method `getTranslatedVisibleSubcategoriesByDomain()` needs as a second argument an instance of `DomainConfig` so we need to inject an instance of `Domain` class along with instance of `CategortRepository` into `CategoryIndex`.
+The method `getTranslatedVisibleSubcategoriesByDomain()` needs as a second argument an instance of `DomainConfig` so we need to inject an instance of `Domain` class along with the instance of `CategoryRepository` into `CategoryIndex`.

 ```diff
 +   /**